n0rdy/n0rdy-blog/content/posts/20231214/go-concurrency-with-for-and-select.md

 If you find the type of the `shutdownChan` a bit unusual - `struct{}` - this is a Go style of specifying the channel in which data will be ignored.
 As in our case, we don't care about the data being sent to this channel - all we need is that someone triggered it so we can use it as a signal to shut down the execution.

 If we run this code, we'll see that it works as expected - good job!
-Triss is happy, and our customers are happy, but what about the postman, Ben?
+Triss is happy, and our customers are happy, but what about the postman, Bob?
 Well, we can't make everyone happy, can we?!

 I believe this is a perfect moment to stop.
 We have learned a lot today, and now you know how to manage channels in a simple yet powerful way.
 I'm confident that you are more than ready to solve the post office issue finally we started talking about in [Part 1](https://n0rdy.foo/posts/20231207/go-channels-and-goroutines/) of this series.
 And that's what we are going to do in the next post, as well as turning our post office into a proper data streaming-like pipeline with respect to the working day hours.